a139573/animal-classification/README.md

 --max-epochs: The max number of epochs for the model to train for.
 Default: 5

 --batch-size: The batch size used by the dataloaders for training.
 Default: 16

+--lr: The learning rate used by the Adam optimizer.
+Default: 1e-4

 ### 4️⃣ Run Inference
 Predicts classes for test images using a trained model.